-Not a single reporter at Biden’s first presidential conference asked about the pandemic
+Not a single reporter at Biden’s first presidential news conference asked about the pandemic

 “What a ridiculous failure by the press corps to focus on the issue that the vast majority of Americans care about most,” tweeted Tommy Vietor, co-host of “Pod Save America” and a former Obama administration official.

-The website Talking Points Memo noted that White House aides retweeted some of these criticisms, and a deputy communications director for House Speaker Nancy Pelosi (D-Calif) suggested that the Democratic Party’s pandemic relief measures were too popular for the press to take an interest in.
+The website Talking Points Memo noted that White House aides retweeted some of these criticisms, and a deputy communications director for House Speaker Nancy Pelosi (D-Calif.) suggested that the Democratic Party’s pandemic relief measures were too popular for the press to take an interest in.

-Biden waited for more than two months after his inauguration to hold a news conference, longer than any of of his predecessors in the past 100 years.
+Biden waited for more than two months after his inauguration to hold a news conference, longer than any of his predecessors in the past 100 years.
 Since he announced the event earlier this month, commentators had speculated furiously about how the new president would perform.

 But presidential news conferences also serve as venues to judge and criticize the White House press corps — or at least to interpret the reporters’ priorities from the questions they choose to ask.

-Biden took questions on Thursday from reporters with The Washington Post, the Associated Press, ABC News, Bloomberg News, CBS News, CNN, PBS Newshour, NBC News, Univision and the Wall Street Journal.
+Biden took questions on Thursday from reporters with The Washington Post, Associated Press, ABC News, Bloomberg News, CBS News, CNN, PBS NewsHour, NBC News, Univision and the Wall Street Journal.
 He appeared to consult a list of names in front of him before calling on each.
-And the president gave long, detailed answers -- right up until the moment he announced, “Folks, I’m going”, and abruptly left the podium without calling on several other journalists in the room, including New York Times reporter Zolan Kanno-Youngs.
+And the president gave long, detailed answers — right up until the moment he announced, “Folks, I’m going,” and abruptly left the lectern without calling on several other journalists in the room, including New York Times reporter Zolan Kanno-Youngs.

-Kanno-Youngs later told The Post he had planned to ask about asylum, white supremacist and militia-based extremist violence and the minimum wage.
+Kanno-Youngs later told The Post he had planned to ask about asylum, white supremacist and militia-based extremist violence, and the minimum wage.

 “Biden snubs Fox,” read a chyron on Fox News moments after the news conference ended.
 It was the only major television network that wasn’t called on during the event, and correspondent Peter Doocy appeared above the chyron holding what he called “a binder full of questions” he didn’t get to ask.